-Additional attic ventilation is allowable if the auditor makes, and documents, the determination that additional ventilation is need for the attic to function properly (i.e., removal of moisture, prevention of ice damming, etc.).
+Additional attic ventilation is allowable if the auditor makes, and documents, the determination that additional ventilation is needed for the attic to function properly (i.e., removal of moisture, prevention of ice damming, etc.).

 Installing attic ventilation (roof vents or gable vents) to facilitate access to the attic or to aid in blowing insulation is allowable and the audit/work order shall explain the installation purpose.
+See Incidental Repair Measures (IRM).